mariuswatz/ITP2013Parametric/README.md

-**Looking for ModelbuilderMk2?
-Its new home is [github.com/mariuswatz/modelbuilderMk2](https://github.com/mariuswatz/modelbuilderMk2).
-This repo is just a historical archive.**
+*ModelbuilderMk2 is now maintained at [github.com/mariuswatz/modelbuilderMk2](https://github.com/mariuswatz/modelbuilderMk2).
+This repo is just a historical archive.*

 ## ITP, NYU Fall 2013: Parametric Design for Digital Fabrication